 You can wander around many parts of Iceland and hear local farmers tell you stories of their elf neighbours.
 Hafnarfjörður, a town right outside Reykjavik, offers elf tours around the lava rock landscape.
 The Icelandic Elf School, Álfaskólinn, offers certificate programs in elf studies right here in Reykjavik.
 Elf Tours gives tours in the East of Iceland, in Borgafjörður Eystri, complete with accommodation and multi-day trips.
 If you want to read up on what elves look like and where they live, check out Denni Karlsson's book 'Elves in Iceland', but don't expect to see much since they are invisible to everyone except those they choose to reveal themselves to.

 Just be careful not to mess with the elves, since they're capable of putting spells on people and being very mischievous if you decide to disturb their living spaces.
-Even the Icelandic Road Authority has had to change and divert projects worth billions (ISK) to avoid the breaking down of equipment and other superstitious worries.
+Even the Icelandic Road Administration has had to change and divert projects worth billions (ISK) to avoid the breaking down of equipment and other superstitious worries.

 Viking Tourism in Iceland

 Iceland was settled in the Viking age, by the vikings themselves, who came from the Norse kingdom of mainland Europe.
-Many scientists and archeologists flock to Iceland to dig up the history of settlement, and discover all there is to know about how the vikings lived.
+Many scientists and archaeologists flock to Iceland to dig up the history of settlement, and discover all there is to know about how the vikings lived.
 In Reykjavik, you can visit the 871+/-2 Settlement Exhibit, which is an excavation of the oldest found farm in Iceland, and believed to be the location of Iceland's first settlement.

 Norse Gods and Pagan Religion in Iceland

 Iceland officially converted to Christianity in the year 1000, but pagan traditions remained alive and well in the society up until modern times.
-Today there is still an active pagan religious following, called Ásatrú, and pagan rituals are still practiced by modern Icelanders.
+Today there is still an active pagan religious following, called Ásatrú, and pagan rituals are still practised by modern Icelanders.
 It's possible to make a trip to Ísafjarðardjúp to the farm Heimabær in Arnardalur valley and participate in heathen ceremonies over the summer, and easier yet, some pagan festivals have become modern day traditions like Þorrablót. Þór is the famous thunder god from pagan mythology, and blót is a ceremony which used to involve sacrifices to pagan gods, but today Þorrablót is a feast of sour foods and rotten meats that all Icelanders enjoy at the end of January.
 Try to make friends with a local to get invited to this special event!